Albany New York

-Albany’s Thacher State Park, which sits along one of the world’s richest fossil-bearing formations, offers stunning views of the area’s valleys as well as the Adirondack and Green Mountains.
+Albany’s John Boyd Thacher State Park, which sits along one of the world’s richest fossil-bearing formations, offers stunning views of the area’s valleys as well as the Adirondack and Green Mountains.
 The park offers guided tours of its Indian Ladder Trail, known for its dramatic cliffs and waterfall.
 The Albany Pine Bush Preserve is a massive natural area known for its significant geological and cultural history.
-The preserve is home to rare plants and animals, including the endangered Karner blue butterfly.
+The preserve is home to rare plants and animals, including the endangered Karner Blue Butterfly.
 Hop aboard the Dutch Apple II for a Hudson River cruise to marvel at the area’s scenery (and fall colors in autumn) while learning about the city’s connection to the waterway.
-Albany also offers a bike-share program, allowing visitors to pedal around the city’s top attractions.
+Albany also offers a bike-share program, CDPHP Cycle!, which allows visitors to pedal around the city’s top attractions.

 Savor Local Food and Drink